cerberussg/Filebase/README.md

 # README

-## Filebase application allows users to store and maintain documents for easy retrieval.
+## Filebase allows users to store and maintain documents for easy retrieval.

 ### Models:
 - [ ] Docs